 Shared hosting is generally the slowest hosting environment so that’s what I use for testing page builder responsiveness.
 I typically increase WordPress’ memory allocation to 256MB.
 The Cornerstone editing interface loads quickly in a Siteground shared hosting environment with this much memory.
-I’ve also seen recommendations in Themeco’s Cornerstone support forum to set set memory to 256MB.
+I’ve also seen recommendations in Themeco’s Cornerstone support forum to set memory to 256MB.

-In my experience, the editor responds quickly and text edits are visible almost instantly in the live preview screen.
+The editor responds quickly and text edits are visible almost instantly in the live preview screen.

 Does the plugin slow down page loading?